skienzmatishun/rippreport/content/p/virus-vs-catalyst/index.md

 ---
-title: "VIRUS vs. CATALYST"
+title: VIRUS vs. CATALYST
 date: 2020-03-19
-thumbnail: "img/virus-vs-catalyst.png"
+thumbnail: img/virus-vs-catalyst.png
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "COVID-19 mask crossed out by a red no symbol; emphasizes precautions and warnings related to the virus"
 ---
 I do hope people are heeding the warnings related to COVD-19.
 May I suggest, Dr Sanjay Gupta’s

 site.
 It has updates as well general information.
 Dr Gupta was actually ringing the bell before the Federal Government even admitted we had a problem.